ArseneSapi/Mexico-Sales-Toys-Projects/README.md

      ORDER BY inventory_cost_per_product DESC
      ) AS inv_cost

--- total inventory costs is $300209.58 mostly drived by lego bricks with its higher unit cost and quantity. monitor these inventory by findind the less sale or less profit product could be a great opportunity to reduce this cost and increase profitability.
+-- Total inventory costs is $300,209.58 mostly drived by lego bricks with its higher unit cost and volume.
+Monitor these inventory by findind the less sale or less profit product could be a great opportunity to reduce this cost and also increase profitability.
 ```
+12. Recomendations